GregoireOuerdane/Step-Size-Learning/README.md

 - **Gregoire Ouerdane** - OSGM-H, real data experiments
 - **Hussain Bukhari** - OSGM-G, AdaGrad, quadratic case implementations
 - Easy navigation for researchers and developers

-You can customize the repository URL, add more detailed results, or include additional installation instructions as needed.